MrWillCom/awesome/README.md

 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

+*   [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.

 *   [espanso/espanso](https://github.com/espanso/espanso) - A Privacy-first, Cross-platform Text Expander written in Rust

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.